HL7/davinci-dtr/input/pagecontent/formal_specification.md

 The EHR is responsible for storing and updating the QuestionnaireResponse, as well as providing the user a way to choose sessions to relaunch.
 Additionally, the EHR SHOULD pass the QR as a [SMART launch parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#app-launch-scopes-and-launch-context)

-The contents of the extension can be sent to the payer server using the [questionnaire-for-order operation](http://hl7.org/fhir/us/davinci-dtr/OperationDefinition/Questionnaire-for-Order).
+The contents of the extension can be sent to the payer server using the [questionnaire-package operation](OperationDefinition-questionnaire-package.html).
 The payer server SHALL return a Questionnaire upon receiving a valid coverage and order.

 If the app is a DTR SMART app (and not a DTR Native App) that it SHALL use SMART backend authentication and will also provide a link to the SMART backend authentication process which provides the full protocol and details.